 Storing & Freezing

-Storing: Once cooled, separate the pot roast and pot roast vegetables into airtight containers.
+Storing: Once cooled, separate the roast and vegetables into airtight containers.
 Store in the refrigerator for up to five days.

-Freezing: Place cooled pot roast and pot roast veggies into an airtight container or resealable freezer bag.
+Freezing: Place cooled leftovers into an airtight container or resealable freezer bag.
 Freeze for up to three months.
 Thaw overnight in the refrigerator before reheating.

 Reheating: The best way to reheat pot roast is in the oven on a baking sheet covered with foil.
 Reheat at 350°F until warmed through.
-You can also reheat pot roast in the microwave, but it will be less moist than if you reheated it in the oven.
+You can also reheat it in the microwave, but it will be less moist than if you reheated it in the oven.

 Once the pot roast is cooked, pour all the juices from the pot into a saucepan.
 Add 2 tablespoons of cornstarch to ¼ cup of cold water and whisk until smooth.
 Pour this mixture into the pot roast liquid and simmer over medium-low heat until thickened.